 The AV Mitra Market Neutral Long/Short Fund is the descriptive name for AV Mitra, LP.
 It is the product of a joint venture between AJO Vista and Mitra Capital, LLC.
 AJO Vista is partial owner and sole operator of AV Mitra, LP.
-AV Mitra, LP is not a registered investment advisor and the fund's track record is not GIPS verified.
+AV Mitra, LP is not a registered investment advisor and does not claim compliance with the GIPS Standards.
 It has the following history: Prior to July 1, 2022, AV Mitra, LP was Mitra Capital, LP with annual net results from July 1, 2019 - December 31, 2021 of 12.9%, 1.4%, and -10.4%, respectively.
 Portfolio management and the investment strategy transitioned with the joint venture on July 1, 2022.
 The long/short results involve a degree of "leverage": borrowed stocks are sold short; short sale proceeds and long stocks become collateral.
 Long/short can be riskier than long-only investing since both the long and short sides can simultaneously lose value.